The OnePlus 6T will be the easiest ever OnePlus handset to buy in the UK

 The OnePlus 6T will be the firm's easiest smartphone to buy ever in the UK, as Vodafone and EE have confirmed they'll be ranging the handset alongside O2 which has offered previous OnePlus products.

-This will give you a greater variety of contract options for the OnePlus 6T, but you'll also be able to pick it up from retailers Carphone Warehouse, John Lewis and Amazon.
+This will give you a greater variety of contract options for the OnePlus 6T, but you'll also be able to pick it up from retailers Carphone Warehouse and John Lewis.

 You'll also be able to pick the handset up SIM-free direct from the OnePlus website, but we're still in the dark when it comes to the OnePlus 6T price.